 Most of us feel better after a good night’s sleep, but too few of us actually get the recommended 8 hours of sleep each night.
 Family responsibilities, work priorities, and stress can sometimes make getting enough Z’s difficult, which can cause a “sleep debt.”
 For some, living with a sleep debt means they have forgotten what it means to feel well and truly rested.

 Sleep is a critical pillar of health and has a tremendous impact on our overall health and well-being.
-To raise awareness of the importance of sleep, the National Sleep Foundation has designated March 8 -142020 as National Sleep Awareness Week.
+To raise awareness of the importance of sleep, the National Sleep Foundation has designated National Sleep Awareness Week.
 This week is meant to raise awareness about sleep as an important component of living a healthy lifestyle.

 How Much Sleep Should You Be Getting?

-Sleep needs vary across age groups and are impacted by lifestyle and health; the amount of sleep you need to feel your best might be different from what your children, friends, and family members need.
+Sleep needs vary across age groups and are impacted by lifestyle and health; the amount of sleep you need to feel your best might differ from what your children, friends, and family members need.

 Still, there are general guidelines sleep experts recommend based on a person’s age.
 The National Sleep Foundation recommends the following sleep “windows” to ensure you are getting enough rest for optimal health: